Reloaded-Project/Reloaded-III/docs/Loader/Backends/Native.md

 ## Configuration

-!!! info "These are the configuration properties that apply to [Mod Metadata Targets](../Configurations/Mod-Metadata.md#targets)"
+!!! info "These are the configuration properties that apply to [Mod Metadata Targets][mod-metadata-targets]"

 | Type   | Name | Description  |
 |--------|------|--------------|